Primary Stabbing Headache

-Described as if an ice-pick is suddenly being jammed behind one eye, a primary stabbing headache is brief and painful.
-The pain may be very intense, even to the point of stopping a patient in his tracks.
+Described as like an ice pick suddenly being jammed behind one eye, a primary stabbing headache is brief and painful.
+The pain may be very intense, even to the point of stopping patients in their tracks.
 Fortunately, a primary stabbing headache typically lasts only seconds to a minute or so.

 They are more common in patients with migraines and often respond to the prescription anti-inflammatory medication indomethacin or the hormonal food supplement melatonin.